botter-nidnul/botter-nidnul.github.io/Steps_to_Urbit_on_Raspberry_Pi.md

 ### Step Six: Boot Your Planet

 Run urbit with `urbit some-planet` (note there's no `./` in front of the urbit command like when you use downloaded release binaries)

-You may get occasional [memory mapping errors on boot](https://github.com/urbit/urbit/issues/2067).
-These errors are intermittent, just try running urbit again.

 If your Pi doesn't have enough ram to run urbit, [create a swap file](https://raspberrypi.stackexchange.com/a/1605).